xapian/xapian/xapian-core/docs/glossary.rst

  list of terms joined with a combination of operators such as AND, OR, AND_NOT).
 In many systems, these documents are not ranked according to their relevance.
-In Xapian, a pure Boolean query may be used, or alternatively a Boolean style query can filter the retrieved documents, which are then ordered using a probabilistic ranking.
+In Xapian, a pure Boolean query may be used, or alternatively a Boolean style query can filter the retrieved documents, which are then ranked using a weighting formula.

 **Brass**
  Brass was the current "under development" database format in Xapian 1.2.x,